sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

     msg := shared.NewMessage(mType)
     _ = proto.Unmarshal(payload, msg)

-    route(msg)    // Note: Must be handled synchronously shared.Free() // Recycles the arena back to the pool }
+    route(msg)    // Note: Must be handled synchronously and complete before Free() shared.Free() // Recycles the arena back to the pool }
 ```

-*Note: Passing `msg` to a background goroutine before calling `shared.Free()` will cause data corruption.
-The pipeline must be synchronous.*
+*Note: Because the data fields in `msg` are backed by the pre-allocated pool's memory arena, any references to those fields become invalid (and will read corrupted data or panic) after `shared.Free()` is called.
+The processing pipeline must handle the message completely synchronously (e.g., no asynchronous routing, lazy field reading, or passing to background goroutines) before the arena is recycled.*

 ---